DAWN SAMUELSON, BS, ESMHL, EAL/EAP

 Tyler is a certified high school mathematics teacher.
 Currently he is teaching high school level mathematics in an online setting.
 Teaching has been a life changing experience.
 Being exposed to at risk youth through his teaching experience has been every impactful and has led to a desire to improve the lives of students outside of the traditional classroom.

 Tyler has been certified as a facilitator in the N.E.I.G.H. program.
 His facilitator role helps combine two of his passions: teaching and horses.
 After witnessing the positive impact fist-hand, he believes that equine therapy is a great resource for children of any age.

 Certified Equine Behavior Specialist

 Mike is a retired Police Lieutenant, range instructor and member of SWAT.
-He is currently managing the N.E.I.G.H horses at KT Acres and has been a great help as a N.E.I.G.H equine facilitator at our events.
+Mike has been a great help as a N.E.I.G.H equine facilitator at our events.